adriankarlen/textfox/readme.md

   --tf-rounding: 0px; /* Border radius used through out the config */
   --tf-margin: 0.8rem; /* Margin used between elements in sidebery */
-  --tf-display-horizontal-tabs: none; /* If horizontal tabs should be shown, none = hidden, block = shown */ }
+  --tf-display-horizontal-tabs: none; /* If horizontal tabs should be shown, none = hidden, block = shown */
+  --tf-nav-buttons-display: none; /* If the navigation buttons (back, forward) should be shown, none = hidden, block = shown */
+}
 ```